siemd2/BreadWinner/README.md

 # Breadwinner 🍞 - Your Gateway to Employment Opportunities

-Welcome to Breadwinner, a React Native mobile application designed to streamline your job search process.
-Built with the powerful combination of React Native and Expo Go, this app leverages the JSearch API to provide you with real-time, curated job listings tailored to your search criteria.
-It collects job opportunities from multiple sources such as LinkedIn, Indeed and much more and puts them into one place for you.
+This is a mobile app made to streamline your job search process.
+Built with React Native and Expo Go, this app leverages the JSearch API to provide you with real-time, curated job listings tailored to your search criteria.
+It collects job opportunities from multiple sources such as LinkedIn, Indeed, etc. and puts them into one place for you.

 ## Features 🚀